 Compile Your Own¶

 The HPC uses the FOSS Toolchain, as detailed in the Fair Usage Policy.
-Should you wish to compile and use your own software, simply load the associated module (eg, foss-2020a) which will load up the associated GCC Toolchains and libraries.
+Should you wish to compile and use your own software, simply load the associated module (eg, foss-2020a) which will load up the associated tools and libraries.

 As Software requirements for research can be very specific, the modules follow suit as well.
-Newer modules will have the following syntax:
+Newer modules managed with the EasyBuild Management tooling will have the following syntax: